-G 201, 202, 203 Physical and Historical Geology (3 Class, 3 Lab Hrs/Wk)
+G 201, 202, 203 Geology (3 Class, 3 Lab Hrs/Wk)

-Physical Geology (G 201, 202) includes a systematic study of fundamental geologic principles and the natural processes acting within and upon the earth, the geologic time scale, basic earth materials, the nature and origin of the earth and its oceans, natural resources, and the interrelationship of man and his natural environment.
+A systematic study of fundamental geologic principles and the natural processes acting within and upon the earth, basic earth materials, the origin of the earth and its oceans, the nature of the interior and surface features of the earth, geologic time, and the sequence of geologic events throughout the earth's history.
+Lectures, laboratory, and field study.